xulihang/BasicCAT-website/imagetrans/index.md

 ImageTrans has a high interoperability that it can export text to Word and Excel files and use scripts to interact with image editors like Photoshop.

 ImageTrans is also a computer-aided translation (CAT) tool, which supports corpus concordance, translation memory, terminology management and machine translation.
 It has a sound effects words search engine designed for comics.
+All of these are designed to help translators complete their jobs with quality and efficiency.

 ImageTrans is cross-platform (Windows/Mac/Linux) as same as BasicCAT.